sinzin91/tesseract-blog/content/posts/augmenting-human-intelligence-with-ai.md

 ## "Prompt Engineering"

-Prompt engineering is process of designing effective prompts for large language models such as GPT.
+Prompt engineering is the process of designing effective prompts for large language models such as GPT.
 Effective prompts are more likely to elicit high-quality outputs.
 Garbage prompt in, garbage response from the LLM.

 I started with a fairly simple prompt:
 ```text